El-Bahnasawi/Graph-based-Text-Summarization/README.md

 * The **graph-based architecture** remains robust, with ablated variants maintaining competitive ROUGE scores.

 ---

-## 📜 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments

 * **Collaboration**: Amr Ashraf
 * **Supervision**: Dr. Doaa Shawky
 * **Institution**: Zewail City of Science and Technology
 * **Community**: Open-source contributors and tool developers
 ---

 ## 🧩 Citation